YazanHussnain/Adding-system-call-to-xv6-kernel/README.md

 ## Changes in ```user.h``` and ```usys.S``` file
 You now have to make edits to two small files that will provide the interface for your user program to access the system call.
 Open the file named ```usys.S``` and add the following line to the end.

 ```SYSCALL(getreadcount)```

 Then, open the file user.h and add the specified line.

 ```int getreadcount(void)```

 The function in ```user.h``` will be called by the user program, however, it does not have an actual implementation in the system.
-Instead, calling this function from the user program will be translated to system call number 22, represented by the SYS_getyear preprocessor directive
+Instead, calling this function from the user program will be translated to system call number 22, represented by the SYS_getreadcount preprocessor directive